developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/sigtools/index.md

 ---
 publish: true
 title: App Signature Tools
-description: Used to extract the signature file from an APK.
+description: Used to extract the signature file from an APK
 downloads:
   - title: SigTools_3.zip
     url: 'SigTools_3.zip'